derektypist/project-euler-024/README.md

 ## Features

 Allows the user to enter the number position as well as getting the lexicographic permutation of the digits 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9 in that position.
 Performs checks on valid user input.
 If the input is not valid, an error message is displayed.

+## Technologies

+Uses HTML5, CSS3, JavaScript, Bootstrap 5.2.0-Beta1 and Google Fonts.

+## Testing

+Ensure all user stories have been met.